auremoser/fellowship/log/daily_log.md

 Daudi + Jon ~ sent the HD on Friday, should arrive next week Thursday, UPS Ground tracking number: 1z3E876Y0318343857 Worked on presentation for Media Hack Days in Denmark, where I’ll be next week as of Wednesday through May 5th.

+###TODO
+* share more visual examples of how to view overview tags
+* finish timeline and email group
+* finish batch analysis of